Hans Christian Andersen (film): Production

 Producer Samuel Goldwyn conceived the idea for the film in 1936 and employed numerous writers to work on early drafts of the screenplay over the years.
 In 1941 he was reportedly in discussions with Walt Disney Studios to produce the film, but the deal fell through.

 The film was eventually produced in the spring of 1952.
-As Danish authorities weren't consulted on the film, there were complaints from Denmark that the film was a fairy tale rather than the true story of Andersen's life and the Danish Foreign Office considered making a formal protest against the film.
+As Danish authorities were not consulted on the film, there were complaints from Denmark that the film was a fairy tale rather than the true story of Andersen's life and the Danish Foreign Office considered making a formal protest against the film.

 Soundtrack

 The soundtrack features eight songs, all with words and music by Frank Loesser.